Dr Nadia Khalaf

 Postdoctoral Research Fellow

-I undertook my MSc in Geographical Information Systems (GIS) at the University of Leicester graduating in 2012.
-After the completion of my Masters I received the Esri prize for ‘best MSc GIS student of the year 2012’.
+I have a MSc in Geographical Information Systems (GIS) from the University of Leicester graduating in 2012, I recieved a distinction and the Esri prize for best MSc GIS student of year.

 I joined the Institute of Arab and Islamic Studies in November 2016 as a postdoctoral research fellow.
-My research investigates the archaeological landscape of eastern Ethiopia focusing on Islamic period sites.
+My research investigates the archaeological landscape of Ethiopia using satellite remote sensing and GIS methods.